 The transfer of control for the Company's products follows transfer of title which typically occurs upon shipment or delivery of the equipment in accordance with International Commercial Terms (commonly referred to as "incoterms").
 The specified product performance criteria for the Company's products pertain to the ability of the Company's product to meet its published performance specifications and warranty provisions, which the Company's products have demonstrated on a consistent basis.
 This factor, combined with historical performance metrics, provides the Company's management with a reasonable basis to conclude that the products will perform satisfactorily upon commissioning of the plant.
-Installation is relatively simple, requires no customization, and is performed by the customer under the supervision of the Company's personnel.
-Based on these factors, the Company concluded that performance has been completed upon shipment or delivery when title transfers based on the shipping terms, and that product revenue is recognized at a point in time.
+Installation is relatively simple, requires no customization, and is performance has been completed upon shipment or delivery when title transfers based on the shipping terms, and that product revenue is recognized at a point in time.